rage/programming-23/data/part-4/6-strings-and-lists.md

 </sample-output>

-If we omit either of the indices, the operator defaults to including everything.
+If we omit either of the indexes, the operator defaults to including everything.
 Among other things, this allows us to write a very short program to reverse a string:

 ```python
 my_string = input("Please type in a string: ")